 Error: "pre" versions of node cannot be installed, use the --nodedir flag instead

-npm config set nodedir /directory/to/node
+use the following commands:npm config set nodedir /directory/to/node

 npm config set nodedir /directory/to/node --global